Welcome to the Marcham Society website

 The Marcham Society was founded in 1994 to encourage community interest in the archaeology, history, natural history and environment of the village and the local area.The ammonite, Perisphinctus pickeringius, symbol of the Marcham Society, is a local geological reference.
 The original named specimen was found in Marcham.
 The local Corallian limestone also referred to as 'Coral Rag' contains many such fossils.

-The Society publishes pamphlets and booklets, particularly the series named "Coral Rag" which contains articles written by our members on a variety of topics of local interest. ( Please see the link to: Publications )
+The Society publishes pamphlets and booklets, particularly the series named "Coral Rag" which contains articles written on a variety of topics of local interest. ( Please see the link to: Publications )

 ( For details of these meetings and all other events see : Programme)